laroche/tastyworks-pnl/README.md

 Or use pip or pip3 for a local install:

 <p><code>
-pip install pandas
+pip install -r requirements.txt
 </code></p>
 <p><code>
-pip3 install pandas
+pip3 install -r requirements.txt
 </code></p>

 For graphical output (--show), you need matplotlib: